 The BISA Learning and Teaching Working Group (BLT) was founded in 2010 to promote scholarship and innovation in learning and teaching in the discipline of International Relations.
-Over the past five years we have organised workshops, colloquia and conference panels on a range of pressing pedagogical issues, from employability through teaching research methods to the rise of MOOCs.
+Over the past six years we have organised workshops, colloquia and conference panels on a range of pressing pedagogical issues, from employability through teaching research methods to the rise of MOOCs.

 For more information about our activities, please contact the working group convenors Michael Barr, Steven Curtis and Simon Rofe.
 To join our emailing list, please email Steven.
 For more information about BISA, including how to become a member, go to the association's website.

 Registration Now Open for 2nd European Conference on T&L in Politics, IR and European Studies

 Following the success of the first conference in Maastricht in 2014, the second European conference on learning and teaching in our discipline will take place in Brussels on 9-10 June.
 Register to attend here.

 We are convening four panels on issues and developments in learning and teaching in the discipline for the BISA annual conference, 15-17 June 2016 in Edinburgh.
 We hope to see you at these sessions.

 Last year's annual two-day conference on 8-9 September was a very stimulating event.
 It addressed the theme of student engagement and participation and was hosted by Dr Aida Abzhaparova at the University of the West of England, Bristol.
 Once again it was great to see some new faces at this annual event, including Mark Shanahan from the University of Reading (pictured above), as well as to hear the student voice in a presentation by recent graduates on the benefits of placement learning (below).
 Check out what we got up to on Twitter with the conference hashtag #psalt15.